 My expertise in understanding the molecular mechanisms leading to organ regeneration was recognized with the prestigious ERC-Starting grant in 2014 and recently with an ERC Consolidator Grant (call 2020).
-After receiving a Ramon y Cajal Fellowship (first ranked candidate, 100/100 points, 2015) and became Junior Group Leader (2015) at IBEC.
-I received 5.2 M€ in funded projects.
-I have published > 58 papers (mostly belonging to the first decile of their respective fields), including journals as Cell, Cell Stem Cell, Materials Today, among others, and 6 book chapters receiving about 2800 citations (Scopus).
-My h-index is 28.
-I gave >100 invited talks and participated in more than 200 outreach activities.
-I am also devoted to translating my findings into the clinics relaying on collaborations with world-recognized clinicians and basic scientists.
+After receiving a Ramon y Cajal Fellowship (first ranked candidate, 100/100 points) I became Junior Group Leader (2015) at IBEC.
+I received 9 M€ in funded projects and published 64 papers including journals as Cell, Cell Stem Cell, Cell Metabolism, Nature Materials, among others.
+My h-index is 32.
+I gave >150 invited talks and participated and > 200 outreach activities.
+I am devoted to translating my findings into the clinics relaying on collaborations with world-recognized clinicians and basic scientists.
 I combined my research activity being Deputy Director at the CMRB (2011-13) and IBEC (2018-today).